molshape/ChemFormula/README.md

 **ChemFormula** is a Python class for working with chemical formulas.
 It allows parsing chemical formulas and generating predefined (LaTeX, HTML) or customized formatted output strings, e. g. <span>[Cu(NH<sub>3</sub>)<sub>4</sub>]SO<sub>4</sub>&sdot;H<sub>2</sub>O</span>. **ChemFormula** is also calculating the formula weight and thus enabling stoichiometric calculations with chemical formula objects.
 Atomic weights are based on IUPAC recommendations (see [Atomic Weight Data](#atomic-weight-data)).

-## How to install and uninstall?
+## How to install and uninstall
 **ChemFormula** can be installed from the [Python Package Index (PyPI)](https://pypi.org/) repository by calling

     pip install chemformula

+or

+    uv add chemformula

 In order to uninstall **ChemFormula** from your local environment use

     pip uninstall chemformula

+or

+    uv remove chemformula

 ## Dependencies
 **ChemFormula** uses the [casregnum package](https://pypi.org/project/casregnum/) to manage CAS Registry Numbers®.
 The corresponding properties of the `CAS` class are therefore inherited to the ```ChemFormula``` class.

-## How to use?
+## How to use
 **ChemFormula** provides the `ChemFormula` class for creating a chemical formula object:

 ```Python